Beating the Homesick Blues

 Canadian Psychological Association

 AAP helps young camper stay safe and healthy.
-American Academy of Pediatrics Healthy Children website.
-Available at: http://www.healthychildren.org/English/news/Pages/AAP-Helps-Young-Campers-Stay-Safe-and-Healthy.aspx.
+Healthy Children—American Academy of Pediatrics website.
+Available at: https://www.healthychildren.org/English/news/Pages/AAP-Helps-Young-Campers-Stay-Safe-and-Healthy.aspx.
 Updated March 28, 2011.
-Accessed November 4, 2015.
+Accessed September 8, 2017.

 Summer camp blues: helping children cope with their first sleep-away camp experience.
 American Psychological Association website.
 Available at: